coding-circle/charades/README.md

 ## Inspiration

 After attempting to play charades over zoom, we found the mechanisms to be difficult.
-Sharing clues was a process involving texting individual users.
-Keeping track of whose turn it was and who should send those clues was confusing.
+Sharing prompts was a process involving texting individual users.
+Keeping track of whose turn it was and who should send those prompts was confusing.

 Another problem, specific to video-conferencing is it was difficult for the actor to communicate with guessers when they have a correct partial answer.